biblequiz/BibleQuiz.com/_pages/question-examples-under-proposed-rule-changes.md

 If the question asks for consecutive verses by reference in the question itself, it must not be labeled a multiple part question and must say "from \_\_\_ consecutive verses."

-### Requiring consecutive verses from the same chapter
+### From consecutive verses of the same chapter

-When asking for consecutive verses by the verse number, questions are required to be asked like this when the chapter is in the question.
+When asking for consecutive verses by the verse number AND the chapter is in the *question*, the question is required to be asked like this.

 > **30 points.
 Quotation question.
 From 1 Peter.**
 Quote verses 14, 15, and 16 from the 4th chapter.